Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.6.5 Responsibility is with you
-It is each competitor’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted in a timely manner.
+It is each competitor’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted when requested.

-Failure to submit demos or screenshots on the request of the staff will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the league.
+Failure to submit demos or screenshots on the request of the staff will result in a form of punishment that will be decided at the admins' discretion.

 #####5.7 Illegal techniques